loserChen/MachineLearningInAction/README.md

 This repo consists of my practical code referred from 《Machine Learning In Action》.
 Besides,[this blog](https://blog.csdn.net/c406495762/column/info/16415) gave me a lot of help.
 Now the algorithms are about adaboost,naive bayes,decision tree,knn,lr.
-Each folders have 2 eitions which are based sklearn or python.
+Each folders have 2 editions which are based sklearn or python.
 Most of codes have some Chinese comments to help you to understand algorithms well.
 Once I make some progress, I will update that in time.
 If possible, I will try my best to introduce the theory of these basic machine learning algorithms.